 A: Happy Birthday!
 HealthSpire loves our Boomers who are turning 65 and now need to make those very important decisions regarding Medicare coverage.
 A, B, C, D or F and G?
-We know it can be confusing, so give us a call and take a few minutes to let one of our TeleAgents help you become familiar with your local plan options, rates, and things to think about when deciding on your very first Medicare insurance plan.
+We know it can be confusing, so give us a call and take a few minutes to let one of our Medicare insurance Agents help you become familiar with your local plan options, rates, and things to think about when deciding on your very first Medicare insurance plan.

-A: When you first contact HealthSpire, to connect with a licensed insurance Agent, we will immediately connect you with a TeleAgent licensed in your state to sell Medicare and other insurance solutions.
-From here, your personal Medicare Agent will help to assess your needs, answer any questions, and compare local plans and rates.
+A: When you first contact HealthSpire, to connect with a licensed insurance Agent, we will immediately connect you with an Agent licensed in your State, as we have Agents licensed in all 50 States.
+From here, your Agent will help to assess your insurance needs, answer any questions, and help compare local plans and rates.
 You can even ask them to help verify your current prescription, doctor, and hospital preferences to make sure you choose the right plan for your needs.

 A: Original Medicare is a Government program that helps cover your Hospital (Part A) and Medical (Part B) services and supplies.
 You can enroll in Original Medicare during the 7-month period that begins 3 months prior to your 65th birthday, includes the month you turn 65, and ends 3 months after the month you turn 65.

-A: You might not know, but Original Medicare has no annual out of pocket maximum.
-It also doesn’t cover your Prescription Drugs, and has no Dental, Vision, or Hearing Benefits.
+A: You might not know, but Original Medicare has no annual out-of-pocket maximum.
+It also doesn’t cover your Prescription Drugs and has no Dental, Vision, or Hearing Benefits.
 If you’re enrolled in Original Medicare you should consider a Medicare Advantage Plan or adding Supplemental insurance to give you more coverage and make sure you’re protected.

 A: Medicare Advantage plans are offered by private insurance companies, like Aetna, Cigna, Coventry, UnitedHealthcare and others, who are contracted by the Federal Government to provide Part A and Part B coverage.
 Many Medicare Advantage plans include prescription drug coverage, while some offer additional benefits like Dental, Vision, or Hearing.
 One added benefit of a Medicare Advantage plan is that they have a yearly limit on out-of-pocket costs, unlike Original Medicare.
 Once you reach that limit, you’ll pay nothing for covered services for the rest of the year.

 A: One of the most complicated, but also most important decisions you’ll need to make is the choice between keeping Original Medicare and adding a Medigap and standalone Prescription Drug plan (Part D) or switching to a Medicare Advantage plan (Part C).
 Unfortunately, there’s not one easy answer as everyone’s situation is different.
 There are many factors that can influence which is the right choice for you.
 Cost, coverage, prescription drugs, provider networks, and ability to travel are just a few factors that might impact your decision.
-Our licensed TeleAgents, understand the details of each product, and are available to discuss your options.
+Our licensed TeleAgents understand the details of each product and are available to discuss your options.
 Calling our licensed agents at (888) 392-0262 (TTY:711) can save you hours of research and give you confidence in your choice of coverage.